 10.6 Gamble Aware is a registered charity that provides confidential telephone support and counselling to anyone who is affected by problem gambling.
 Gamble Aware can be contacted on 0808 8020 133 (Freephone).

-10.7 Further information is set out in Appendix C.
+10.7 Further information is set out below.

 11.1 Any complaints relating to the Lottery should be sent in writing to the Charity giving full details of the complaint and supporting documentation.